Ladies Night

-Painted inside the women’s restroom at Imurj in April 2018, Ladies Night grew out of charcoal drawings I made during the venue’s Drink & Draw nights and from the vibrant creative community that filled the space.
-The mural became my visual way of saying: y’all are welcome here.
+Painted inside the women’s restroom at Imurj in April 2018, Ladies Night grew out of the charcoal drawings I had been making during the venue’s Tuesday night Drink & Draw sessions and from the vibrant creative community that filled the space.
+More than anything, the mural became my visual way of saying: y’all are welcome here.

-Ladies Night marked a turning point for me.
-It translated the observational gesture drawings I had been making at the venue into mural form, and it gave me a chance to create a work that reflected not only my visual style, but my values around inclusion, warmth, and representation.
-It was also proof that a mural did not need a giant exterior wall to matter.
-Sometimes a painted restroom stall in a beloved art space can become the beginning of something much larger.
+Ladies Night marked an important turning point in my mural journey.
+It translated the observational drawings I had been making at Imurj into mural form and gave me a chance to create a work that reflected not only my visual style, but also my values around inclusion, warmth, and representation.
+It was also proof that a mural does not need to live on a giant exterior wall to matter.

 Title: Ladies Night